makrai/notes/qiu2003-pretrained-nlp-survey.md

 ### 2.4.2 Pre-trained contextual encoders

-* CoVe: McCann+ [113] pre-trained a deep LSTM encoder from an attentional sequence-to-sequence model with machine translation (MT).
-The context vectors (CoVe) output by the pretrained encoder can improve the performance of a wide
+* CoVe: McCann+ [113] pre-trained a deep LSTM encoder from an attentional sequence-to-sequence model with machine translation (MT)
+  * context vectors (CoVe) output by the pretrained encoder
-* ELMo: Peters+ [122] pre-trained 2-layer LSTM encoder with a bidirectional language model (BiLM), consisting of a forward LM and a backward LM.
-The contextual representations output by the pre-trained BiLM, ELMo (Embeddings from Language Models), are shown to bring large improvements on a broad range
+* ELMo: Peters+ [122] pre-trained 2-layer LSTM encoder with a bidirectional language model (BiLM), consisting of a forward LM and a backward LM
+  * contextual representations output by the pre-trained BiLM, ELMo (Embeddings from Language Models), are shown to bring large improvements on a broad range
-* Akbik+ [1] captured word meaning with contextual string embeddings pre-trained with character-level LM.
-However, these PTMs are usually used as a feature extractor to produce the contextual word embeddings, which are fed into the main model for downstream tasks.
-Their parameters are fixed and the rest parameters of the main model are still trained from scratch
+* Akbik+ [1] captured word meaning with contextual string embeddings pre-trained with character-level LM
-* Ramachandran+ [134] found the seq2seq models can be significantly improved by unsupervised pre-training.
-The weights of both encoder and decoder are initialized with pretrained weights of two language models and then fine-tuned with labeled data
+* Ramachandran+ [134] found the seq2seq models can be significantly improved by unsupervised pre-training
+  * weights of both encoder and decoder are initialized with pretrained weights of two language models and then fine-tuned with labeled data
-* ULMFiT (Universal Language Model Finetuning) [62] attempted to fine-tune pre-trained LM for text classification (TC) and achieved SOTA results on six widely-used TC datasets
+* ULMFiT (Universal Language Model Finetuning) [62] attempted to fine-tune pre-trained LM for text classification (TC)
+  * SOTA results on six widely-used TC datasets
   * ULMFiT consists of 3 phases:
     1. pre-training LM on general-domain data;
     1. fine-tuning LM on target data;
     1. fine-tuning on the target task.
 ULMFiT also investigates some effective
-  * fine-tuning strategies, including discriminative fine-tuning, slanted triangular learning rates, and gradual unfreezing
+  * fine-tuning strategies including discriminative fine-tuning, slanted triangular learning rates, and gradual unfreezing
   * Since ULMFiT, fine-tuning has become the mainstream approach to adapt PTMs for the downstream tasks
 * very deep PTMs have shown their powerful ability in learning universal